 Some side effects can be serious.
 If you experience any of these symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical treatment:

-Idarubicin may cause other side effects.
+Idarubicin injection may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

-If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( http://www.fda.gov/Safety/MedWatch ) or by phone (1-800-332-1088).
+If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( https://www.fda.gov/Safety/MedWatch ) or by phone ( 1-800-332-1088).What other information should I know?

-It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
-You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
-It is also important information to carry with you in case of emergencies.
+Keep a written list of all of the prescription and nonprescription (over-the-counter) medicines, vitamins, minerals, and dietary supplements you are taking.
+Bring this list with you each time you visit a doctor or if you are admitted to the hospital.
+You should carry the list with you in case of emergencies.